koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

 ```

 I have noticed that this could cause minimal downtime, but I have built the
-terraform setup so that even witout a load balancer, it ensures that the
+terraform setup so that even without a load balancer, it ensures that the
 old VM is destroyed only when the new one is ready[^not-enough-time]. 🙃

 If something seems broken, I can always re-deploy to the previous image and